Hassan Ngeze

 Hassan Ngeze (born 25 December 1957) is a Rwandan journalist and convicted war criminal best known for spreading anti-Tutsi propaganda and Hutu superiority through his newspaper, Kangura, which he founded in 1990.
 Ngeze was a founding member and leadership figure in the Coalition for the Defence of the Republic (CDR), a Rwandan Hutu Power political party that is known for helping to incite the genocide.

 Ngeze is best known for publishing the "Hutu Ten Commandments" in the December edition of Kangura in 1990, which were essential in creating and spreading the Hutu supremacist ideology that led to the Rwandan genocide.
 During the genocide, Ngeze served as an organizer for the Impuzamugambi militia, and is alleged to have personally supervised and taken part in torture, mass rape, and killings of Tutsis.

 Biography

 Early life

 Ngeze was born in Rubavu commune, Gisenyi prefecture, in Rwanda.
-He is a Muslim, of Hutu ethnicity.
+He is of Hutu ethnicity.
 In addition to working as a journalist in 1978, Ngeze allegedly also earned money as a bus driver.
 By 1990, he was without training or experience in journalism.